 Your body is constantly working to maintain a healthy balance of key nutrients and chemicals.
 Some of these substances can cause problems if they accumulate in your body over time – we call those toxins.

 Toxins come from our environment and also from the foods we eat.
-Some foods, like processed ones, often have additives that can be toxic to the body.
+Some foods, like ultra-processed ones, often have additives that some people believe may be toxic to the body.
 The more processed a food is, the less natural it tends to be, and therefore, the more additives it contains (10).

 Most of us have been exposed to toxins from different sources without even knowing: pesticides and other chemicals in our foods; lead paint in old homes; impurities in water; mercury in fish; air pollution; formaldehyde in tissues and shampoo; cigarette smoke; alcohol – the list goes on.